Digital artwork by Adam Ferriss

 "And he never wanted more, Papa?"

 "No, Angelo.
 He did not.
 This is the real magic of the speck.
-Throughout history, anything that gave power to men has always been used to get even more power over men.
+Throughout history, anything giving power to men has always been used to get even more power over men.
 But a drop of blood never fell on this speck.
 After the fisherman, the speck went to his son, and then after him it was given to a guru in Calcutta, then a sherpa in the Himalayas, then a monk in Tibet, then a tailor in Russia, a mathematician in Poland, a painter in France, and a then a doctor in Spain.
 It had seen everything, every angle of life.
 It had been buried in the desert and lost to the sea.
 Through all these hands there was never any conflict.
 Now this is where it gets interesting..."

 "Papa, you always say that."